dafny-lang/dafny/docs/DafnyRef/Plugins.md

 Note that all plugin errors should use the original program's expressions' token and NOT `Token.NoToken`, else no error will be displayed in the IDE.

 ## 15.1.
-Code actions plugin tutorial
+Language server plugin tutorial

-In this section, we will create a plugin to provide more code actions to Dafny.
+In this section, we will create a plugin to extend the functionality of the Dafny language server.
-The code actions will be simple: Add a dummy comment in front of the first method name, if the selection is on the line of the method.
+First we will show the steps needed to create a plugin, after which an example implementation will be shown for both providing more code actions and adding custom request handlers.

+### 15.1.1.
+Create plugin project

 Assuming the Dafny source code is installed in the folder `dafny/` start by creating an empty folder next to it, e.g. `PluginTutorial/`